dobriak/dobriak-hugo/content/post/jenkins-marathonlb-dcos.md

 #### Solution
 We will introduce our TLS certificate to the base Docker image used to spin up the build slaves.
 Said image is made available on DockerHub as `mesosphere/jenkins-dind` and can easily be altered and then used in place of the original in our build jobs.
-It is based on Alpine Linux and thus it is super light weight, has a package management we can leverage, and is very easy to work with.
+It is based on Alpine Linux and thus, it is super light weight, has a package management we can leverage, and is very easy to work with.
 So our plan of action is to:

 1. create a Dockerfile that inherits from the latest release of the image (`0.5.0-alpine` as of this blog entry)